 The Copper Canyon

 Days 3-7: Fly west to Los Mochis, and on by road to the sleepy colonial town of El Fuerte.
 After a night here you will take a 1st class carriage on the Chihuahua-Pacífico railroad (known as 'El Chepe') towards Chihuahua.
-Disembark at Bahuichivo (4 hours, 170km), at the top of the Copper Canyonc for a night overlooking the stunning Canyon.
+Disembark at Bahuichivo (4 hours, 170km), at the top of the Copper Canyon for a night overlooking the stunning canyon country.
 Continue to Creel for 2 nights before returning by train to Los Mochis for a final night.
 Guided excursions are included, visiting waterfalls, viewpoints and unusual rock formations.

 Baja California: whales and beaches

 Days 8: Fly to Ciudad Constitución on the Baja California peninsula and spend a night on the Pacific coast at Magdalena Bay, where grey whales come to have their calves.
 Take a whale-watching tour the following day before heading to La Paz on the Sea of Cortés.

 Days 9-11: After spending a night in La Paz head to the wonderful island of Espiritu Santo for 2 nights in a comfortable tented camp.
 The island is a haven for wildlife and the sea teeming with fish.
 It is also possible to spot whale sharks in the area.
 Enjoy hikes, kayaking and snorkelling during the day and fish suppers in the evening.